Posted on Leave a comment

 Chopping and Prepping Ingredients:

-Cooking Phase 1: Start with Instant Pot Recipes
+Cooking Phase 1: Instant Pot Recipe

-Cooking Phase 2: Oven Recipes
+Cooking Phase 2: Oven Recipes (Preheat oven to 400F)

-Cooking Phase 3: Stove Top Recipes:
+Cooking Phase 3: Stove Top Recipes

 Final Steps: